Inclusive Course and Curriculum Design

 • A plan for the next iteration cycle

 Assessment is where inclusion most often breaks down — and where the most significant equity gains are available.
 The format of an assessment can exclude learners who have fully achieved the intended learning outcomes.
-Addressing this is not about lowering standards; it is about ensuring that assessments measure what they are designed to measure, rather than measuring a learner's ability to perform under conditions unrelated to the outcome.
+Addressing this is not about lowering standards.
+It is about ensuring that assessments measure what they are designed to measure, rather than measuring a learner's ability to perform under conditions unrelated to the outcome.

 Why assessment is the central equity question

 A technically accessible course — captioned videos, readable documents, navigable platforms — can still systematically exclude learners if its assessments assume a narrow set of abilities unrelated to the learning outcomes.
 A timed written examination in a second language measures English proficiency and processing speed as much as it measures disciplinary knowledge.
 An oral presentation requirement excludes learners with communication disabilities regardless of the depth of their understanding.
-A traditional research essay may privilege the conventions of a single academic tradition while penalizing other equally rigorous ways of synthesizing and communicating knowledge.
+A traditional research essay may privilege the conventions of a single academic tradition while penalising other equally rigorous ways of synthesising and communicating knowledge.

+The critical distinction.
 Assessing the learning outcome means measuring whether a learner has achieved the intended competency.
 Assessing performance under specific conditions means measuring whether a learner can demonstrate that competency in one particular way, under one particular set of constraints.
 These are not the same thing — and conflating them is where most assessment-based exclusion originates.

 What flexible assessment is — and is not